Configure user permissions

 Configure read-only permissions

-The ADCM User role allows the user to view ADCM objects along with their configurations and components, yet doesn’t allow the user to make any edits.
+The ADCM User role allows the user to view ADCM objects along with their configurations and components, yet does not allow the user to make any edits.
 This mode is, in fact, a read-only mode.
 The ADCM User role is available when creating policies likewise in the same way as above.

 Found a mistake?
 Seleсt text and press Ctrl+Enter to report it